Accu-Chek SmartGuide sensor

 However, you can wear the sensor in the full-body scanners used at the airport.

-The sensor automatically stops working and stops sending data after the weartime of 14 days.
-About 24 hours and 2 hours before the sensor expires, the Accu-Chek SmartGuide app notifies you that the sensor expires soon and that you should apply a new one.
+The sensor automatically stops working and stops sending data after a wear time of 14 days.
+About 24 hours before the sensor expires, mySugr Glucose Insights notifies you that the sensor expires soon and that you should apply a new one.
+You receive an additional notification 2 hours before sensor expiration.

 To check that the CGM sensor delivers correct results, check your blood glucose with an accurate blood glucose meter at a time when your glucose does not change rapidly.
 To ensure that the sensor is working accurately, calibrate the sensor only in times of stable glucose levels and wash your hands before taking the blood sample from your fingertip.